modernserf/zebu/readme.md

 How does this work?

+`grammar` and `spaml` are both functions that work with tagged template literals.

-TODO: something about tagged template strings
+TODO: something about tagged template literals

 ### Tokenizing